TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

   * rF2State::mCurrentET is no longer updated between Scoring Updates, and matches value last reported by the game.

   Monitor:
-  * Extended monitor to dislay more information
+  * Extended monitor to display more information
   * Implemented correct "Best Split" time calculation logic.

 2/26/2017 - v1.0.0.1